 Accelerated Watchkeeping Mate Certificate

-With courses offered back-to-back, students can complete a Watchkeeping Mate, Near Coastal certificate in 30 weeks. **SEN 1A and 1B are not currently offered at WMI**
+With courses offered back-to-back, students can complete a Watchkeeping Mate, Near Coastal certificate in 36 weeks.

 Students who have successfully complete this certificate may act as: